App Center Push allows you to engage your users by sending them targeted push notifications.

 Custom Data in your notifications

 You can send optional custom data as part of the push payload.
 The data will be sent in the key-value format.
 This custom data can be intercepted in the app through Push SDK callback.
-Documentation for this can be found in the our Push SDK docs.

 There are few reserved keywords in each platform that can be set via custom data: